 You might also find that as your baby grows in their ability to move, they will not want to be swaddled.
 This is the time when I began to turn my babies into burritos by doing a looser “burrito wrap,” not a swaddle.
 I sometimes still call our two-year-old “burrito baby” when she’s wrapped in a towel.
 But if you are still swaddling, what are the best products out there?
 Here are some of our favorites:

-- aden + anais muslin swaddle plus is a light-weight 100% natural cotton muslin favorite for swaddling (and comes in so many fun patterns).
-This is a great blanket for diamond swaddling or the square swaddle.
+- Aden + anais muslin swaddle plus is a light-weight 100% natural cotton muslin that’s great for diamond swaddling or the square swaddle.
+Lilbaby is similar to the aden and anais swaddle but uses 100% organic cotton muslin and is less expensive.

-- Woombie is an excellent one-zip option that many parents swear by.
+- Woombie is cult classic, one-zip option that many parents swear by.

 - The Miracle Blanket Swaddle is 100% cotton and gives parents control in wrapping up their baby without the headache of coordinating corners.